IBM/watson-discovery-news-alerting/README.md

   path: ./app
 ...
 ```
-Two Bluemix applications should be created and running:
+Two IBM Cloud applications should be created and running:
 * watson-discovery-news-alerting
 * watson-discovery-news-alerting-notifier